idrismmc/weather-app/README.md

 The `cloudbuild.yaml` file has been updated to use the environment variables passed as substituions in Cloud Build trigger.

 Current demo deployment is done using Vercel.
 Click this [link](https://weather-app-rho-neon-68.vercel.app/) to view the demo.

+##Reference

+This project is inspired by [DariusLukasukas](https://github.com/DariusLukasukas) with some additional features such as saving favorite locations from search, geolocation support, and update for using the free version of OpenWeatherMap API.